Just admit it: you’re a travel blogs junkie.

 Must-read post: The Most Important Word In The World

-Aileen created a life of travel despite the circumstances and proves that travelling with a 3rd world passport is possible if you have the will.
-Born in the Philippines, she’s travelling solo or with her boyfriend, never spending more than a year in one place.
+Aileen created a life of travel despite the circumstances and proves that traveling with a 3rd world passport is possible if you have the will.
+Born in the Philippines, she’s traveling solo or with her boyfriend, never spending more than a year in one place.

 Must-read post: That One Night We Drove Up A Mountain Range Without Headlights

-Sabrina was travelling since she was a teenager.
+Sabrina has been traveling since she was a teenager.
 She writes about extraordinary places and adventurous activities on a normal person’s budget.
 Her travel blog doesn’t get updated very often, but when it does, the posts are shared quickly on all social media channels.
 You can find her stunning photos on her social media accounts.

 Must-read post: Smokey Mountain: A Walk Through The Slums Of Manila, Philippines

-4 years ago Carolann and Macrae found out that weekend trips, occasional road trips and two weeks vacations weren’t enough anymore, so they decided to change their lifestyle.
-Since then they’ve learned how to work from anywhere in the world, about the travel lifestyle and how much they miss and don’t miss their Canadian home.
+4 years ago Carolann and Macrae found out that weekend trips, occasional road trips, and two-week vacations weren’t enough anymore, so they decided to change their lifestyle.
+Since then they’ve learned how to work from anywhere in the world, about the travel lifestyle, and how much they miss and don’t miss their Canadian home.
 They prefer to travel in comfort and luxury, affordably.

 Must-read post: Light the Torches!
 Two Things We Regret Eating!

 Derek owns two travel blogs and this is the more honest of them.
 The good, the bad, the ugly, the illogical, and even some WTF? moments — it’s all there.
 His “Rants And Ramblings Of A Permanent Nomad”, as he calls them, are very entertaining and scary at times.
 No fluff, just real-life stories from 7 years (and counting) of travel.

 Must-read post: Life in the Mountain Villages of Nepal Post-Quake